WCCCEDU/CPT-163-27-F2015-Assignment-5-objects/assignment_5.md

 #### Week 5 (Objects) Assignment
 This week to assure that we all have the opportunity to uniformly create the same work so we can focus on best practices when creating objects in Java I am opting to use 2 questions from your book's Programming Challenges section for chapter 6.
 Questions 2 and 4 on pg 396

+Please follow the design rules we identified in class so do not create set style methods unless asked to.
+The book references these as "mutator" methods we have been calling them "setters".
+Also order you class in the standard format:
+1. Fields
+2. Constructor
+3. Accessor/Mutators
+4. Public API
+5. Private API

+I will be grading these more specifically for adherence to design and style so keep that in mind and try to point these mistakes out to your peers in review.

+My rubric is:
+- proper indentation
+- proper order of elements
+- well documented classes and methods

 I am listing those questions here as well for your convenience:

 ##### Question 2.
 Car Class